 Italian Easter Cookies (Taralli Dolci Di Pasqua) are a lightly sweet cookie with a crunchy sugar icing flavored with citrus.
-Though perhaps less familiar to Americans than biscotti, taralli are also a fabulous care package cookie.
+These delicious treats will melt in your mouth.

 Why you'll love this recipe